 A giant hall houses what’s left of the Habsburg’s transport fleet; carriages, sleighs, and even a car.

-For example, consider the miniature carriages used by the children of the Imperial family.
+Just consider, for example, the miniature carriages used by the children of the Imperial family.

-These vehicles include a particularly decorative one for the “King of Rome,” the name given to Napoleon’s son by his second wife, Marie Louise (1791 – 1847): a daughter of Habsburg Emperor Franz II/I.
+These vehicles include a particularly decorative one for the “King of Rome,” the name given to Napoleon’s son by his second wife, Marie Louise: a daughter of Habsburg Emperor Franz II/I.

 Sheep pulled it.

-Or take some of the weird and wonderful sleighs on display, including a leopard-skin version (unfortunately made from actual leopards, who probably needed the skins more than Prince Windisch-Graetz ever did).
+You even encounter a leopard-skin sleigh (unfortunately, made from actual leopards, who probably needed the skins more than Prince Windisch-Graetz ever did).

-Indeed, there’s a particular kind of fascination to be had from seeing artwork of the time while viewing the actual vehicles featured in those paintings.
+Seeing artwork of the time holds a particular kind of fascination when you can also view the actual vehicles featured in those paintings.

-The man (the court equerry) in charge of the state carriages even got his own…state carriage.
+The court equerry in charge of the state carriages even got his own state carriage.

-If you want to get close to royal history, keep a look out for the following:
+If you want to get particularly close to royal history, keep a look out for the following:

 - The coach used by Empress Elisabeth when she first arrived in Vienna in 1854 prior to her marriage to the Emperor.
 Napoleon travelled in the same carriage when crowned King of Italy in 1805